arunsrinivas20/finance-scraper/README.md

 2. After clicking submit, the local database will be initialized, if nothing exists, and the transactions will be written and committed to the Excel spreadsheet and local database, respectively.

 3. Once the transcribing is complete, Chrome will display a popup notification, alerting that the process has completed and Y number of transactions have been recorded.
 The appended dataframe can also be seen in the terminal output.

-## What I am working on right now

-- I am working on making the application more general, as stated above.
-The organization of the tables is a little specific and restrictive, so my goal is to make it a little more flexible.

-- I am also researching ways to automatically categorize Venmo transactions based on the description of the transaction.
-This means assigning Clothing Grocery, Recreation, Travel, etc. to each transaction.

-- I am also working on the UI for the popup.